chiffa/BioFlow/dev_log.rst

--  In all the DB calls, add a mock-able wrapper that would read the state of a project-wide variable and if it is set to True (in unittests) will switch it to
+-  In all the DB calls, add a mock-able wrapper that would read the state of a project-wide variable and if it is set to True (in unittests) will switch it to a mock, not expecting the database to answer

 -  Bulk-insertion into the neo4j. => Requires taking over the bulbs engine